Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ## Font Variants

 Iosevka Mayukai Font is font with ligature suitable for programming font in text editor and IDE.
-Iosevka Mayukai Term is font variant without ligature, suitable for Terminal , CLI, Command Promp app.
+Iosevka Mayukai Nerd is font variant that patched with Glyph from [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).
+Iosevka Mayukai Nerd is suitable for terminal theme with powerline and glyph icons, such as OhMyZSH Powerlevel10K, Starship, Spaceship, and many more., suitable for Terminal , CLI, Command Promp app.
+Iosevka Mayukai Webfont is font variant for web app usage.

 ## Font Sample Specimen